hyosung11/Launch-School/Courses/JS129/Interview/interview_guide.md

 ### 14.6 Explicit Function and Method Execution Context

-*You can provide an explicit context to any function or method*, and it doesn't have to be the global object or the object that contains the method.
-Instead, you can use any object -- or even `null` -- as the execution context for any function or method.
-There are two main ways to do that in JavaScript: `call` and `apply`.

 ### 14.7 Implicit and Explicit Execution Context Summary

-All JavaScript functions and methods execute within an execution context, sometimes called its `this` binding.
-How `this` gets bound depends entirely on how the function is invoked.
-You can't tell a function's execution context by merely looking at how and where it's defined; *you must examine the invocation itself*.
-The execution context is determined by *how you invoke a function or method*.

-Regular function calls use the global object as their execution context, while method calls use the calling object as their context.
-You can override this behavior by setting the execution context explicitly with either `call` or `apply`.

-The mechanics of context binding is an essential but difficult concept.
-Most difficulties arise from forgetting that *JavaScript does not use lexical scoping rules to determine the binding*.
-For instance, if you use `this` inside a method of `obj`, you expect that `this` refers to `obj`.
-However, that's not always the case.
-It's important to remember that the rules for `this` are entirely different from the rules for variable scope.
-While a variable's scope is determined by where you write the code, `this` *depends on how you invoke it*.

 ### 14.8 Example 1